What is a Fire Fighting Supervisor?

 - Fire Lieutenant

-In 2016, there was an estimated number of 59,100 jobs in the United States for Fire Fighting Supervisor.
+In the United States, there were 59,100 jobs for Fire Fighting Supervisor in 2016.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Fire Fighting Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.
+There will be an estimated 4,400 positions for Fire Fighting Supervisor per year.

 The states with the most job growth for Fire Fighting Supervisor are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Vermont, or Montana.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Fire Fighting Supervisors is somewhere between $42,320 and $122,910.

 Fire Fighting Supervisors who work in California, New Jersey, or New York, make the highest salaries.

 How much do Fire Fighting Supervisors make in different U.S. states?